 Now, there is no way for me to provide you with a specific formula for how to construct the major events of your novel.
 They simply vary too much from story to story and depend heavily on your own unique writing style.
-That being said, here is a simple exercise you can use to help whet your creative pallet, as well as to flesh out existing ideas with a bit more detail.
+That being said, here is a simple exercise that you can use to help whet your creative pallet, as well as to flesh out existing ideas with a bit more detail.

 How to decide on the focus of your major events:

-Begin by reviewing the purpose and atmosphere of your scene, as well as the opening and any other minor events leading up to the major event you have sketched out so far.
+Begin by reviewing the purpose and atmosphere of your scene, as well as the opening and any other minor events leading up to the major event that you have sketched out so far.
 Then write down or review any ideas you have come up with regarding the major event before filling in the categories below as completely as you can.

 - Who is present (or nearby) for this scene?

 - Which characters are most important to the conflict/resolution at hand?

 - Who has something important to gain or lose or is experiencing powerful emotions tied to the outcome?